Yorzaren/authentication-system-leak-detection/README.md

 Because free MailSlurp accounts have 1 permanent Inbox ID, it's easier to set the sender as that ID.
 However, it doesn't really matter.

-**Note:** Free MailSlurp users can only keep their Inbox ID's for a short duration, so you'll have to update the ID a lot.
+**Note:** Free MailSlurp users can only keep their Inbox IDs for a short duration, so you'll have to update the ID a lot.

 ### Run smtpd DebuggingServer
 In a separate terminal or command-line prompt, run: